amitmerchant1990/how-products-got-their-name/README.md

 ### Git (Version control system)

 Linus Torvalds (Developer of Git) has quipped about the name git, which is British English slang for a stupid or unpleasant person.
-Torvalds said: "I'm an egotistical bastard, and I name all my projects after myself.
-First 'Linux', now 'git'.The man page describes git as "the stupid content tracker".
+Torvalds said: _"I'm an egotistical bastard, and I name all my projects after myself."_ First 'Linux', now 'git'.The man page describes git as "the stupid content tracker".

 > _Reference: https://en.wikipedia.org/wiki/Git_